pierscin/battleships/README.md

 # battleships

-💥Battleships with Python.
+💥Battleships with Python and Flask.

-Version with in memory models.
+Version with Flask and SQLite database.

 ## Quick setup